-The Astronomical League, realizing that the face of amateur astronomy is changing, and wanting to stay on the cutting edge of technology, is pleased to announce its new CCD imaging program.
-This program is based on the 338 objects found in the Arp Catalog of Peculiar Galaxies.
-100 of the 338 Arp galaxies must be imaged with a CCD camera to qualify for the Club's certificate.
-Just because this is a CCD imaging program, doesn't mean that we want to exclude the observers and astrophotographers from this club.
-Those amateurs either observing or photographing 100 of the 338 Arp galaxies will also qualify for the Program's award.
-Please remember, though, before you start this program, that this program was developed for advanced amateurs, and may not be suitable for beginners.
-This is because CCD imaging requires quite a lot of equipment including a telescope, a computer, a CCD camera, imaging program, and atlases and databases.
+This Astronomical League Observing Program is based on the 338 objects found in the Arp Catalog of Peculiar Galaxies.
+One hundred of the 338 Arp galaxies must be observed or imaged to qualify for the Program's certificate and pin (if pin was not already given for the completion of the Southern Arp Program).
+Please remember, though, before you start this program, that it was developed for advanced amateurs, and may not be suitable for beginners.
 For observers and astrophotographers, a majority of the 338 galaxies fall in the 12th. to 18th. magnitude range.
 However, there are over 100 Arp objects below magnitude 13.5.

 We feel that this new program will challenge even the most serious of amateur astronomers.
 We sincerely hope that you find this program rewarding, and will look forward to your completion of the Program.

 Halton C. Arp is one of the key actors in the contemporary debate on the origin and evolution of galaxies in the universe.
 His landmark compilation of peculiar galaxies, the Atlas of Peculiar Galaxies, led him to challenge the fundamental assumption of modern cosmology, that redshift is a uniform indicator of distance.